janosch314/GWINC_ET/README.md

 **To install PyGWINC**:

 _[Option 1:]_ Run the folloing command:
-`pip install gwinc`
+`pip install gwinc`  (Not adapted to current ET files)

-_[Option 2:]_ Download from the PyGwinc home page: https://pypi.org/project/gwinc/
+_[Option 2:]_ (Recomand) Install with git from the PyGwinc home page: https://pypi.org/project/gwinc/, Run "git check out superQK"

-Source code and instructions: https://git.ligo.org/gwinc/pygwinc

 **To install inspiral-range**: